StarlangSoftware/TurkishFrameNet-CS/README.md

 To import projects from Git with version control:

-* Open Rider IDE , select Get From Version Control.
+* Open Rider IDE, select Get From Version Control.

 * In the Import window, click URL tab and paste github URL.